NathanKr/github-actions-act/README.md

 <a href='https://docs.docker.com/desktop/setup/install/windows-install/'>here</a></li>
 <li>Install <code>act</code> ,
 following <a href='https://nektosact.com/installation/index.html'>this guide</a>
-i used chocolatey which is a packager manager for Windows
+i used chocolatey which is a package manager for Windows
 <a href='https://nektosact.com/installation/chocolatey.html'>here</a>

 Make sure you run the following as administrator